 © Stephen Brun/Journal Pioneer

-The 5th annual book drive for literacy was well-attended on Thursday.
+The 5th annual book drive for literacy raised more than $8,700 last weekend.

 The fifth annual book sale took place over four days at the Shipyard Market, with all proceeds going directly to programs that foster literacy on the Island.